Esri/arcgis-runtime-toolkit-ios/README.md

 ### Cocoapods

- 1. Add `pod 'ArcGIS-Runtime-Toolkit-iOS'` to your podfile
+ 1. Add `'pod ArcGIS-Runtime-Toolkit-iOS'` to your podfile
  2. Run `pod install`.
 This will download the toolkit and the ArcGIS Runtime SDK for iOS which the toolkit depends upon and then configure your project to reference them both.
  3. Add `import ArcGISToolkit` in your source code and start using the toolkit components